Kiss Me Deadly (2008 film): Plot

-The film begins in Germany while the Berlin Wall is still intact, with Marta and Jake on a secret spy mission that goes horribly wrong.
+The film begins in Germany while the Berlin Wall is still intact, with Marta and Jacob on a secret spy mission that goes horribly wrong.
 A few days later, after the fall of the wall, they meet their boss Yale in a West Berlin cafe and are given a debriefing, effectively telling them the cold war is over, and their jobs are done.
 Now the movie fast forwards through the years with a montage of news stories showing the 911 attacks on the World Trade Center, the aftermath of Hurricane Katrina, and ends up at present day where the story picks up.
-Jake has retired and is now working as a fashion photographer, living with his young daughter and boyfriend Paulo, in Milan, Italy.
+Jacob has retired and is now working as a fashion photographer, living with his young daughter and boyfriend Paulo, in Milan, Italy.
 He receives an unexpected call from Marta after seventeen years, asking him to pick her up at the train station in Milan.
 After arriving at the station, he discovers she has amnesia and is being followed by a pair of unsavory looking thugs.
-Since Marta is suffering from a memory loss and doesn't know why she is being followed by the thugs, or who they work for, Jake agrees to help her find out why.
+Since Marta is suffering from a memory loss and doesn't know why she is being followed by the thugs, or who they work for, Jacob agrees to help her find out why.